gladiaio/gladia-samples/integrations-examples/discord/README.md

 Then, you will to setup the `index.js` script with your Discord keys, guild ID (Server ID), and the Voice Channel ID.

-## Run :
+## Run

-Documentation can be found here for Gladia live transcription :
+Documentation can be found here for Gladia live transcription:

 https://docs.gladia.io/api-reference/live-flow